jraiskin/Automated_categorization_medication/log_progress_lab.md

     - Credit for https://github.com/dhimmel/drugbank and https://petscan.wmflabs.org/?psid=1039824.
 Mention that we considered other methods, such as ensemble methods, analysis based on common "lowest node" in ATC category tree.
+Mention training SVM and RNN with filtering and with "near-no-filtering", mention that "nnf" seemed to work better and requires less assumptions / arbitrary decisions.
+Mention that we considered scaling cost associated with certain perscription.
+Mention that we considered injecting noise / corrupting perscriptions and evaluate both classifiers, testing which one is more resilient w.r.t. signal corruption.

 - **1/3:**
 Fixed a lot of small latex and bibtex related bugs.